Should guest artists be a main draw when choosing a program?

 Boston Ballet corps member Sylvia Deaton will never forget when one of her idols, former principal dancer Pollyana Ribeiro, led variations class.
 Ribeiro was teaching the solo from Diana and Acteon, and Deaton, then a Boston Ballet School summer intensive student, was awestruck at how fearlessly she attacked the choreography.
 “It was so inspiring to watch her demonstrate and hear the same corrections she had been given for a performance,” Deaton says.

-It’s not surprising that young dancers are drawn to guest artists when choosing programs.
-But smart students shouldn’t get caught up in the glamour, especially since summer is a critical time to make serious improvements.
+It’s not surprising that young dancers are drawn to guest artists when choosing summer programs.
+But the smart students shouldn’t get caught up in the glamour, especially since summer intensives are a critical time to make serious improvements.

-So what should be weighed against the undeniable attraction of guest artists?
-Take it from Alan Hineline of Central Pennsylvania Youth Ballet: “Decide what you want from your training and where you can get it,” he says.
+So what should be weighed against the glamour of guest artists?
+Take it from Alan Hineline of Central Pennsylvania Youth Ballet: “Decide what you want from your training and where you can get what you’re looking for,” he says.
 “You have to do a little digging.”

 The Allure of Guests

-Summer is the time to expand your horizons, and guest artists can be the key to these new experiences.
-Each summer, Princeton Dance and Theater Studio augments its faculty with an experienced roster of guests, such as Cynthia Gregory, Kyra Nichols, Roy Kaiser and Susan Jaffe.
+Summer is the time to expand your horizons and try out new styles, and guest artists can be the key to these foreign experiences.
+Each summer, Princeton Dance and Theater Studio augments its faculty with an experienced roster of guests such as Cynthia Gregory, Kyra Nichols, Roy Kaiser and Susan Jaffe.
 And while PDT’s year-round faculty consists of American Ballet Theatre-affiliate instructors, director Risa Gary Kaplowitz makes a point to bring in at least one Balanchine-based teacher each summer.
 Francesca Forcella, a PDT alumna who dances with BalletX in Philadelphia, remembers taking classes with former New York City Ballet principal Stephanie Saland during a summer at PDT.
 “It was my first taste of Balanchine,” says Forcella.
 “It was totally different than what I was used to, which was great.”

-Guests can also help finesse your artistry—they know the intricacies of what it takes to get to the next level.
-While former ABT ballerina Cynthia Gregory does not teach technique classes at PDT, she comes toward the end of the program to coach variations.
-“She brings the details and the authenticity,” says Kaplowitz, who taught Aurora’s entrance from The Sleeping Beauty before Gregory came to add the finishing touches last summer.
+Guest artists can also help finesse your artistry—they know the intricacies of what it takes to get to the next level.
+While former ABT ballerina Cynthia Gregory does not teach technique classes at PDT, she comes toward the end of the summer program to coach variations.
+“She brings the details and the authenticity,” says Kaplowitz, who spent the first half of last summer’s intensive teaching students Aurora’s entrance from The Sleeping Beauty before Gregory came to help add the finishing touches.
 “She enables each individual to find whatever it is inside to become Aurora.”

 While sessions with guest faculty may influence your desire to attend a particular program, you might want to ask if the stars will be teaching at your level.
 At San Francisco Ballet School, for instance, it’s the advanced levels that are treated to guests such as Sofiane Sylve, Vanessa Zahorian and Davit Karapetyan.
 Lower levels, says associate director Patrick Armand, have fewer guests and “are taught by instructors with a lot of experience teaching.”